 Different types of chocolate products have stronger levels of toxicity (or methylxanthine concentration) for dogs, according to the Merck Vet Manual.
 Cocoa powder is the worst culprit; after that is unsweetened baker’s chocolate, followed by semisweet chocolate, and then, dark chocolate.
 The least dangerous (but still poison for your pup) is milk chocolate.

 The second thing to consider is how big your dog is vs. how much they might have eaten.
-Did you leave a larger Cadbury’s milk chocolate bar on the living room table, and it’s entirely gone?
+Did you leave a larger Hershey’s milk chocolate bar on the living room table, and it’s entirely gone?
 It might be worth a trip to the vet.
 But if just a piece is missing then monitor your dog for the above-listed signs for a few hours.
 Call your vet and ask for advice.
-You can also call the Animal Poison Helpline at 01202 50 9000.
+You can also call the Pet Poison Helpline at 1-855-213-6680.

-Vets Now has a great Chocolate Toxicity Calculator to help guide you to determine the size of dog vs. the size of chocolate’s toxicity.
+Pet MD has a great Chocolate Toxicity Meter to help guide you to determine the size of dog vs. the size of chocolate’s toxicity.
 If your medium-sized dog has eaten an ounce of dark chocolate, the toxicity meter is only two bars and you should monitor.
 But that same amount for your 13-pound Mini-Dachshund is much more toxic and reaches to the middle of the meter.

-If your dog is exhibiting several symptoms and ate an amount that’s on the higher side of the chart, you should err on the side of caution and take them in to the vet.
+If your dog is exhibiting several symptoms and ate an amount that’s on the higher side of the chart, you should err on the side of caution and take them in.